Paperspace/Docs/projects/create-a-project.md

 Projects can be powered by GradientCI (via GitHub), or alternatively they can be "Standalone".

-GradientCI Projects allow you to automatically run experiments simply based on pushing code to a GitHub repository.
+GradientCI Projects allow you to run Experiments automatically simply by pushing code to a GitHub repository.

-Standalone Projects require you to provide the code and run new experiments manually, just like running Jobs prior to 7.0.
+Standalone Projects require you to provide the code and run new Experiments manually, just like running Jobs prior to 7.0.

 ## Creating a GradientCI Project via the Paperspace Console